Skip to content

 php -r "print bin2hex(random_bytes(32));"

-Do not commit the secret to version control systems, or share it with anyone who does not strictly need it.
+Don't commit the secret to version control systems, or share it with anyone who doesn't strictly need it.
 If you have any suspicion that the secret may have been exposed, replace it with a new one.
-The same goes for other secrets, like database password, Varnish invalidate token, JWT passphrase, etc.
+The same goes for other secrets, like database password, Varnish invalidate token, JWT passphrase, and more.

 In DATABASE_VERSION you can also configure the database server version (for a MariaDB database, prefix the value with mariadb-).